oliv-1990/HAPPY/README.md

 pip install -r requirements.txt

 4. RUN THE JUPYTER NOTEBOOK
-Jupiter notebook
+Jupyter notebook

-If you do not have Jupiter notebook
+If you do not have Jupyter notebook
 pip install notebook

 NOTES: